-In Tiberian Sun through Yuri's Revenge, this section defines a list of all AI Scripts in the game.
-AI Scripts control what the AI controlled units actually do, like "attack enemy buildings", "gather just outside our own base", "move to nearest GACNST", and so on.
-Consider it a primitive programming language which supports two kinds of loops and no conditional statements (the conditions are determined through Triggers or AITriggers instead).
+In Tiberian Sun through Yuri's Revenge, this section defines a list of all AI scripts in the game.
+Scripts define what the AI controlled units actually do, like "attack enemy buildings", "gather just outside our own base", "move to nearest GACNST", and so on.
+Consider it a primitive programming language which supports two kinds of loops and no conditional statements (the conditions are determined through triggers or AI triggers instead).

-Each AI Script needs its own section in the same file.
-That section should contain a zero-based list of actual Team Missions with arguments for the TaskForce to execute.
-Unlike most other object lists, the list containing the team missions does care about its ordering - it reads the lines indexed from 0 to 49 in ascending order.
-No other flags are read from that section, so nothing is stopping you from adding stuff like Name= for your own reference, which third party tools such as C&C AI Editor or FinalAlert 2 usually can use as well.
+Each script type needs its own section in the same file.
+That section should contain a zero-based list of actual script actions with arguments for the task force to execute.
+Unlike most other object lists, the list containing the script actions does care about its ordering - it reads the lines indexed from 0 to 49 in ascending order.
+No other flags are read from that section, so nothing is stopping you from adding stuff like Name= for your own reference, which third party tools such as C&C AI Editor or FinalAlert 2 usually can utilize as well.

-Both mission and argument are numbers, the meaning of arguments is different for each Team Mission.
+Both action and argument are numbers, the meaning of arguments is different for each action.